Frequently Asked Questions: Workload

-The Florida Cooperative Extension Service defines an Extension contact as having an intention to convey educational information (Taylor and Israel, 1994).
+Florida Extension defines a contact as having an intention to convey educational information (Taylor and Israel, 1994).
 In Workload, we restrict this further to include only the general population or non-academic audience.
-In other words, do not include contacts with or publications for other faculty or staff (e.g., In-Service Training) or the UF student-credit population.
+In other words, do not include contacts with, or publications for, other faculty and staff (e.g., In-Service Training) or the UF student-credit population.

 All faculty who transfer educational information to the community through face-to-face interaction, individual correspondence, a group presentation or interactive video conference, or written documents should report clientele contacts and/or educational materials.